-In case you don’t get to read the full article, here’s a quick takeaway: It appears that much of the content on Omegle is inappropriate for children and there are very few, if any, safeguards protecting minors.
+In case you don’t get to read the full article, here’s a quick takeaway: In our opinion Omegle is not safe for children.
+It appears that much of the content on Omegle is inappropriate for children and there are very few, if any, safeguards protecting minors.
 Most concerningly, the site is known to be frequented by child predators, and the website itself states: “Predators have been known to use Omegle, so please be careful.”

 Many parents who discover how Omegle works (and the people and content kids might encounter) choose to block or ban their children from using it.
 Indeed, many children make the choice to avoid the app after landing in uncomfortable or even traumatic situations.

 In this article, we reveal what you need to know about Omegle, including how the app works and what makes it unsafe for children.
 We also discuss several steps to follow to protect kids on Omegle.

 How does Omegle work?